SumanthRam07/Chatbot/Backend/ChatBot/Readme.md

 # A Basic ChatBot Application using web sockets and spring boot
-# Used html and css for styleing and webpage building
+# Used html and css for styleling and  basic web page building